-Before I qualified as a Chiropractor I worked as a Gym Instructor and studied Shiatsu giving me a basic idea of the application of exercises and an early development of a seeing touch.
-Just before my chiropractic graduation my first voluntary position as a chiropractor was in a hospital in Cuba.
-My activities in Cuba became part of my final year portfolio.
+Before Lee Wickham qualified as a Chiropractor Gym Instruction and Shiatsu gave Lee a basic idea of exercise application and an early development of a seeing therapeutic touch.
+Lee’s first Volunteer post was in a Polyclinica in Cuba in 2000 as a chiropractic student.

 The bi-directional nature of nerve impulses led Lee to gain certification in chiropractic extremity techniques known as a Certified Chiropractic Extremity Practitioner.
 Lee completed Post Registration Training (PRT) at Winchester Chiropractic Clinic culminating in the professional courtesy award of Doctor of Chiropractic (DC) from the European Chiropractors Union Board of Education.